ashedwards/ILPO/README.md

 ```

 ## Running your own data and architectures
-We have two different data representations in this code, one for states that are represented through vectors (like cartpole), which can be found in [models/vector_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/vector_ilpo.py), and one for images (like AI2-Thor), found in [models/image_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/image_ilpo.py).
+We have two different data representations in this code, one for states that are represented through vectors (like cartpole), which can be found in [models/vector_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/vector_ilpo.py), and one for images (like CoinRun), found in [models/image_ilpo.py](https://github.com/ashedwards/ILPO/blob/master/models/image_ilpo.py).

 ### Using your own vector data
 The vector representation expects trajectories to be in a text file of the form: